loathers/garbage-collector/README.md

 If you have issues with this script, please post about them in the #garbage-collector channel within the [Ascension Speed Society Discord](https://discord.gg/tbUCRT5), and someone will eventually (at some point) endeavor to solve them.
 Someday.
 Maybe.

 ## Frequent Questions

+> What sort of cool items should I have for Garbo to work its magic?

+Garbo is capable of extracting value out of just about any shiny that provides value.
+However, it is not mandatory to be fully stacked with IotMs to make Garbo worth running.
+Even a completely IotM-less account with the relevant +meat% skills permed and sporting a set of freely accessible aftercore gear can pull in about 3,850 MPA toward the end of the day.
+For details of both this setup and what shinies Garbo can make use of, consult the [item write-up]().

 > Why is Garbo adventuring outside of Barf Mountain?